haresfaiez/haresfaiez.github.io/citation.md

 permalink: /citation/
 ---

+* Producing value is the outcome of learning what is most valuable.

 * Retrospection is more rewarding when we reflect on the articulation of the problem as well as the adequacy of the solution.

 * Don't wait for a better situation to refactor.
 Just put your current understanding into the current situation.
 It is a journey of learning, not a destination.